 If you didn’t already have a formal communication program and systems set up that were consistent across the district, do that now.
 You are going to struggle with getting out information, but something is better than nothing.
 If you have someone dedicated to setting up a program and systems, you can have that in place for when something happens in the future or as you need to get information to your parents and student now.

 If there is a lack of information, people will make it up, so just get on social media right now.
 Even if it is a small reach right now, communicate.
-You will build an audience and buld trust over time..
+You will build an audience and build trust over time.
 It won’t be perfect or pretty, but you are at least a part of the conversation.

 Find reliable sources